epiverse-trace/.github/profile/contributing.md

-## Contributing to {{{ Package }}}
+## Contributing to epiverse-trace packages

-This outlines how to propose a change to {{{ Package }}}.
+This outlines how to propose a change to epiverse-trace packages.
 We abide by the contibuting guidelines developed by the tidyverse.
-For more detailed info about contributing to this, and other epiverse-TRACE packages, please see the [tidyverse development contributing guide](https://www.tidyverse.org/contribute/).
+For more detailed info about contributing to this, and other epiverse-trace packages, please see the [tidyverse development contributing guide](https://www.tidyverse.org/contribute/).

 ### Fixing typos